|

 want someone you love to be limited by this passing worlds limitation?
 I dont

+think so.
 Love is never limited by ones selfish

 desire.
 Wanting your wife to be with you rather than in Gods presence needs to